Jefferson's Proposed Northwest Ordinance States

 Nice example of Jedidiah Morse's depiction of the northern part of Abraham Bradley's postal map of he United States, published in 1796.

 Abraham Bradley's map was the first American Postal map and one of the earliest large format maps printed in America to extend to the Mississippi River.
-It is also one of the few contemporary maps to identify the 5 proposed states of the Ordinance of 1789, as conceived by Thomas Jefferson.
+It is also one of the few contemporary maps to identify the 5 proposed states of the Ordinance of 1789, as conceived by Thomas Jefferson, roughly corresponding with today's states of Ohio, Michigan, Wisconsin, Illinois and Indiana.

 Cincinnatus is shown.
 Chicago is shown, along with Detroit.
 A number of early forts appear.
 The Land of the Six Nations is shown, as are New Connecticut, Ohio Company lands, the Seven Ranges, Ft.
 Knox, Ft.
 Vincennes, Ft.
 Hamilton, General Wayne's Treaty Line, Ft.
 Wayne, Ft.
 Miami, Ft.
 Franklin, early portages, and many notes on the regions in the west.